Nonprofit Statement of Activities: A Comprehensive Guide

 - Program fees.
 Many organizations receive a large portion of their funding as fees charged for their services.
 For instance, associations require members to pay fees to receive the benefits offered through the organization.

 Finally, one of the categories often listed as revenue on your statement of activities is your net assets released from restriction.
-These are the funds that you are now able to use as unrestricted revenue, although they may have been restricted in the past.
-Because restrictions on revenue are a key element to be recorded in your statement of activities, let’s explore them a bit further.
+These are funds that you are now able to use as unrestricted revenue, although they may have been restricted in the past.

 Also included in your restricted revenue is temporarily restricted revenue.
-These funds are restricted during a certain period of time.
-After that time elapses, they can be released from restriction and used as the nonprofit sees fit.
+These funds are restricted for a certain period of time; afterward, they can be unrestricted and used as the nonprofit sees fit.

-The nonprofit statement of activities separates revenue with and without restrictions so that organizations can see the flexibility in their funding in addition to the sheer amount of it.
+The nonprofit statement of activities separates revenue with and without restrictions so that organizations can see their funding's flexibility, in addition to the final dollar amount.

 Expenses